secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 * Sum assured of this benefit is twice the annual salary of the team member (2 x Annual Salary).
 * Discovery Life provides insurance to cover team member against the impact of a severe illness.
 The Severe Illness Benefit pays a lump sum if a team member is diagnosed with a covered physiological or anatomical severe illness.
 The claim payment is proportional to the severity of the illness, with severity levels that have been set to reflect the financial impact of the illness on their lifestyle.
 * The lump sum benefit provides financial assistance to ensure that the team member can maintain their lifestyle after a life-changing event.
 This could mean having their homes modified to accommodate their injury or illness, or reinvesting the money to replace the monthly income they can no longer earn
-* This benefit is 100% contributed and covered by the employer (Remote).
+* This benefit is 100% contributed and covered by the Remote.

 For more details on benefits managed by Discovery: [Remote Technology Employee Benefits](https://gitlab.com/gitlab-com/www-gitlab-com/uploads/bfd6b16936b7cfaccc8fe0992bd7271f/ZA_Remote_Technology.pdf)